 Despite recent progress, Türkiye still lacks ambition in energy transition

-The country generates around a quarter of its power through hydro under normal conditions, but in dry seasons this declines to less than one fifth and causes a sharp increase in fossil gas generation.
+The country generates around a quarter of its power through hydro under normal conditions, but in dry seasons this declines to less than one fifth and causes an increase in fossil gas generation.